Akulassrs/Stranger/README.md

 # Stranger
-Create an app where a user can speak with the other person, and the connection should be random.
-The time period of connection should be 5 minutes, and the countdown should appear on the screen. they can Chat or video call to if both of them agree.
+An app where a user can speak with the other person, and the connection is random.
+The time period of connection is 5 minutes, and the countdown will appear on the screen. they can Chat or video call to0 if both of them agree.